DataDuckETL/DataDuck/docs/commands/show.md

 $ dataduck show users
 Table users

-Sources from users on my_database created_at
+Sources from users on source1
+  created_at
   updated_at
   id